i3thuan5/multiple-databases-backup/README.md

 ### Easy Configuration

-All custom settings including backup schedule, S3 storage and encryption key can be configured in the `environment` of backup container.
+All custom settings including backup schedule, S3 storage and encryption key can be configured in the `environment` part in `docker-compose.yml` file of backup container.
 See the [docker-compose](#docker-compose) part for example configuration.

 ### Supports Any S3-compatiable Storages